 - Page load time of 1.45 seconds

 "Very was truly our partner in launching Thrive Global's digital media presence," says Arianna Huffington, founder and CEO of Thrive Global.
 "In a short time-frame, they designed and problem-solved alongside our team seamlessly.
 They are flexible, creative, focused on quality and good people all around."

-We help companies build products that serve the real needs, goals and passions of real people.
+We help companies build products that serve the real needs, goals, and passions of real people.
 At our best, we make people’s lives easier, bringing people together.
-And we are glad we can do this with Rajiv and the talented team at Thrive!
+We are glad we can do this with Rajiv and the talented team at Thrive Global!